sprejerlaila/jekyll-uno/_posts/2018-12-28-Analyzing whatsapp messages part 1.md

     return history
 ```

-I saved all my conversations in a 'data' folder, so I list, load, and merge them into one dataframe.
+I saved all my conversations in a data folder so I could list, load, and merge them into one dataframe.

 ```python
 # List all files in directory